VictoriaRaven/Translator-Language-Dictionary-App/README.md

 - Monitor post-deployment performance and user feedback for future updates.

 ### Contact
-Feel free to pm me (VictoriaRaven) if you want to use my code under a specific license and without needing to fork my repository.
+Feel free to pm me (VictoriaRaven) if you want to use my code under a specific license and without needing to fork my repository and also for details on our code of conduct, and the process for submitting pull requests to me if you wish to collaborate.
-## Contributing
-Please read [CONTRIBUTING.md](README.md) for details on our code of conduct, and the process for submitting pull requests to me.

 ## Authors
   - **Victoria Lee** - [VictoriaRaven](https://github.com/VictoriaRaven)
-  - See also the list of [contributors](https://github.com/VictoriaRaven/Translator-Language-Dictionary-App/main/README.md) who participated in this project.
+  - Contributers: None/NA

 ## Acknowledgments
 - [Google Scholar](https://scholar.google.com/)
 - [Python Doc](https://docs.python.org/3/)